-Figure 17: Monthly mean biases (satellite LST - station LST) over PSU ${--}$ station.
+Figure 17: Monthly mean biases (satellite LST - station LST) over PSU\\\ station.
 The upper plot represents night-time and the lower daytime data.
 The red span is the area where the bias is in a $\pm$ 2 K range.

 As the area around the station is very heterogeneous and consists of different land covers including populated areas, only one pixel was used for validation of the IR satellite LST data sets.
-The night-time data is well within $\pm 2$ K for most IR satellite data sets.
+The night-time data is well within ± 2 K for most IR satellite data sets.
 For ATSR\2 and ATSR\3 the daytime biases have reduced for V3.00 of the data sets in comparison with V1.00.
 For MODISA and MODIST daytime data, the biases of V3.00 have also reduced compared with V1.00.
-Negative biases are observed for AVHRMA day-time data mainly due to unmasked clouds, with large standard deviations.
-The results of the GOES satellites are mainly within the $\pm 2$ K range.
+Positive biases are observed for AVHRMA night-time data.
+The results of the GOES satellites are mainly within the ± 2 K range.
 The night-time biases of the MW sensors tend to be lower than that of the IR sensors.
 However, the heterogeneous area around the station is reflected stronger in the larger area observed by the MW sensors, which cannot be reduced, which influences the MW biases.